Last updated on March 7th, 2022

-Azerbaijan, officially the Republic of Azerbaijan, is a country in the South Caucasus region, situated at the crossroads of Southwest Asia and Southeastern Europe.
-With these 66 facts about Azerbaijan, let’s discover more about its history, culture, traditions, geography, economy, people and more…
+Azerbaijan, officially the Republic of Azerbaijan, is a country in the South Caucasus region of Eurasia.
+It has an area of 86,600 square km.
+Its capital and largest city is Baku.
+Azerbaijani is the official language of the country.
+Manat (AZN) is its official currency.
+Its four land bordering countries are Georgia, Russia, Iran, and Armenia.
+The inhabitants or natives of this region are called Azerbaijani.
+With these 66 facts about Azerbaijan, let’s discover more about its history, culture, traditions, geography, economy, people and more.

 About Azerbaijan’s history